tabler/tabler/pages/_docs/buttons.md

 ## Outline buttons

-Replace the default modifier class with the `.btn-outline-*` class, if you want to remove the colour and background of your button and give it a more subtle look.
+Replace the default modifier class with the `.btn-outline-*` class, if you want to remove the color and the background of your button and give it a more subtle look.
 Outline buttons are perfect to use as secondary buttons, as they don't distract users from the main action.

 {% capture code %}
 {% for button in site.button-variants %}